sanjibnarzary/openfacemash/README.md

 Requirements
 ============
-To install openfacemash on your server, you need to have the following &nbsp
+To install openfacemash on your server, you need to have the following

 1. Apache Server with mod_rewrite enabled

 2. Mysql Server

 3. PHP 5.0 or later

 4. Linux/Windows

 Installation